Kate Middleton Made A Rookie Parenting Mistake When She Took Prince George School Shopping

 “No one really gives Kate a second glance when she does the school drop-off.
 We have a Victoria’s Secret model doing the school run, too, and the dads are far more interested in her!”

-That same parent also noted that Prince William once turned up a a parent-and-teacher mixer dressed in tan pants and wearing his glasses.
+That same parent also noted that Prince William once turned up at a parent-and-teacher mixer dressed in tan pants and wearing his glasses.

 Meanwhile, this will be a busy second year of school for Prince George, as this year he’ll be expected to participate in both choir and dancing, and may even get a chance to audition for the Royal Academy of Dance.